jsthomas/tidy_email/README.md

 and MX) in order for email to work.
 Both Sendgrid and Mailgun provide straightforward instructions about which records to create.

-If you're planning on sending marketing email, other automated email, you may want to consider setting up a separate subdomain.
-For example, if you run `foo.com`, you might us `mail.foo.com` for automated email.
-Since the reputations for `foo.com` and `mail.foo.com` are distinct, a separate subdomain ensures that a mistake in your application won't impact the delivery of emails from `foo.com` addresses.
+If you're planning on sending marketing email or other automated email, you may want to consider setting up a separate subdomain to protect the reputation of your main domain.
+For example, if you own `foo.com` you might use `mail.foo.com` for automated email.
+Since the reputations for `foo.com` and `mail.foo.com` are distinct, a mistake in your application won't impact the delivery of emails from `foo.com` addresses.
 You can read more about this [here](https://www.mailgun.com/blog/the-basics-of-email-subdomains/).